Cyber Security (MSc)

 In the first phase you will get a general introduction into cyber security based on the bowtie model.

-- You will finish the first semester with Cyber Risk and the Social Sciences, This module complements the second module and provides students with a broader understanding of risk as conceived in the social sciences and helps students understand the strengths and limitations of common risk management approaches.
+- You will finish the first semester with Cyber Risk.
+This module complements the second module and provides students with a broader understanding of risk as conceived in the social sciences and helps students understand the strengths and limitations of common risk management approaches.

 The second semester starts with the compulsory modules Legal Perspectives on Cyber Security (capita selecta on legal aspects) and Cyber Security Economics (on the relation between economic theory and practice and cyber security).